benjiemalinao87/queue-services/lessons_learn.md

 ### API Endpoint Configuration

-When integrating with external APIs, it's important to understand the correct endpoint structure:
+When integrating with external APIs, it's crucial to understand the correct endpoint structure:

 1. **Base URL**: The base URL should be configured as an environment variable (e.g., `SMS_API_URL: "https://cc.automate8.com"`).